 Neck aetiology, autonomic and immune implications, exercise and diet in the musculoskeletal physiotherapy management of Post Concussion Syndrome (PCS) - a clinical case study with associated research commentary

 by Martin Krause, MAPA, Titled member Musculoskeletal Physiotherapy Association of Australia

 A 14 year old boy presented to A&E, in August 2016, after receiving an impact to the head during AFL (Australian Rules Football).
-Although his SCAT3 scores were relatively mild, he went on to suffer severe lethergy, resulting in a lengthy abscence from school, culminating in a return to school for exams in the first week of December 2016.
+Although his SCAT3 scores were relatively mild, he went on to suffer severe lethargy, resulting in a lengthy absence from school, culminating in a return to school for exams in the first week of December 2016.
 By December, even a 30 minute walk was extremely fatiguing.
 To place this into perspective, he had been playing elite academy grade AFL for several seasons and was an extremely fit outdoor adventurer.

 Confounding Variables :

 - end of season injury and hence no follow up from the academy